a-griffiths/AutoSpec/README.md

 # AutoSpec

 This software aims to provide fast, automated extraction of high quality 1D spectra from astronomical datacubes with minimal user effort.
 AutoSpec takes an IFU datacube and a simple parameter file in order to extract a 1D spectra for each object in a supplied catalogue.
-A custom designed cross-correlation algorithm helps to improve signal to noise as well as deblend sources from neighbouring contaminants.
+A custom designed cross-correlation algorithm helps to improve signal to noise as well as isolate sources from neighbouring contaminants.

 ## Contents